-You see, a diet without any meat or dairy products is likely to contain a lot less saturated fat, which is related to increased cholesterol levels and increased risk of heart disease.
+A diet without any meat or dairy products is likely to contain a lot less saturated fat, which is related to increased cholesterol levels and increased risk of heart disease.
 We also know that fat contains more calories per gram than other foods, and so vegans may consume fewer calories as a result.
 Finally, a vegan diet is generally thought to contain more cereals, fruits, vegetables, nuts and seeds than a non-vegan diet.

-Sounds great right?
-Not quite.
-In terms of micronutrients, a vegan diet is actually more susceptible to being nutritionally poor.
-A vegan diet is naturally low in calcium, vitamin D, iron, vitamin B12, zinc and omega-3 fatty acids.
+By eliminating food groups from your diet, you are potentially at risk of missing out on certain micronutrients.
+By avoiding animal and animal products, a vegan diet is at risk of being low in calcium, vitamin D, iron, vitamin B12, zinc and omega-3 fatty acids.
 Therefore, if you follow a vegan diet it is essential that you get enough of these nutrients through specific vegan food sources – and may even need to take additional supplements.